 Once again, much of the legal liability for the use or misuse of laser is associated with the company that holds the FDA clearance that proved the system was effective and safe.
 So if a doctor is using a non-FDA cleared product and gets sued by a patient (claiming they were hurt by the laser), they have no clearance paperwork to pass the liability through to the manufacturer so they will take the full liability.
 Often times, these law suits are total nonsense and they are easily dismissed if you are using an FDA approved product according to the manufacturer's recommendations but it might be hard defend your practice if you are using an illegal product.

-There are several different companies that distinguish their product using questionable science.
-There is a competitor that advertises using Google Ads that is a prime example.
-They have review site is a blog that says that most "cold lasers" are scams and the ZPE is the best product on the market.
+There are several different laser companies that distinguish their product using questionable science.
+One seller that ends up on the top of the Google paid listings is a prime example.
+They have fake "review" site is a blog that says that most "cold lasers" are scams and their product, the ZPE is the best therapy laser on the market.
 They advertise their own brand of "cold lasers" in the price range from $600 to $3,200.
 I found this puzzling since I own a product that looks almost identical to the ZPE.
 Here is a picture of a laser pointer that I purchased at a convenience store for less than $10 in 1990.

 Here is a screen capture from Ebay showing a zero point energy cold lasers selling for 1 penny.

 This same product is sold as a therapeutic cold laser for $695.